Skip to main content

 The Adjuntas community gathered in December 2024 to celebrate the inauguration of the Resiliency Center Microgrid, marking a milestone in the project and in community access to power during outages.
 Credit: Maximiliano Ferrari/ORNL, U.S. Dept. of Energy

-ORNL worked closely with the Adjuntas community to demonstrate the lab’s orchestrator technology for automated management of networked microgrids.
+ORNL worked closely with the Adjuntas community to demonstrate the lab’s technology for management of networked microgrids.
 The project involved key partnerships with:

 • The Honnold Foundation, an international nonprofit